 - Temporary tattoos

 - Mini slinkies sold in party packs (50 for $9)

 - Halloween themed erasers

 - Bouncy balls

-- Mini packs of organic snacks, such as Annie’s Homegrown Cheddar Bunnies (22 packs for $5.99) or Back to Nature Crispy Cheddar Crackers (last year Target sold these in mini Halloween packs for a great price)
+- Mini packs of organic snacks, such as Annie’s Homegrown Cheddar Bunnies or Back to Nature Crispy Cheddar Crackers both of these have been sold in stores like Target and Stop and Shop.